 So today, as Eric attempts to influence and love these kids, all that baggage gets in the way, particularly when he needs to correct them or enforce consequences.

-Eric has four insights and suggestions for dads that I’m passing on to you today.
-And I realize that these might come off like I’m presenting easy answers to complex problems in a few hundred words.
+Eric has four insights and suggestions for dads.
+And these might come off like easy answers to complex problems in a few hundred words.
 So, keep in mind that these situations are never simple or easy.
-Still, I believe his ideas will be helpful to other stepdads—and can be applied by all dads.
+Still, his ideas will be helpful to other stepdads—and can be applied by all dads.

 - When kids express rejection or defiance, remember there’s often something deeper going on.
 He identified it as fear in his children, and it may be a range of other factors for other kids.
 But the real challenge is to remember and consider that deeper cause in the heat of the moment.
 When a child is misbehaving and you’re feeling all that rejection and attitude, it isn’t easy to keep your cool and think about what might be causing it.
 But it’s very important.

 - Find support.
-I recommend this for every dad, but it’s particularly true in complex situations.
+This is needed for every dad, but it’s particularly true in complex situations.
 Find a men’s group or another group that can encourage you and remind you that you’re not alone in your challenges.

 - Always tell the truth.
 Children who have been through a lot need to know without a doubt they can count on you.
 And trust you.
 And that may take months or even years.
 So always be honest in day-to-day matters as well as the big issues.

 - Don’t make promises.
 This one might be surprising, but here’s Eric’s thinking: When we make promises to our children, it’s so easy for plans to change and we can’t follow through.
 And that can leave scars on fragile kids.
 It’s better to say “If we can” or “We’re hoping to” than to make a firm promise when we probably haven’t thought through the entire situation.
 As the proverb says, “It is better not to vow than to make a vow and not fulfill it.”